Qyuzet/aspnet-nextjs-tailwind--overview-paper/README.md

 ## Acknowledgements

 This project was completed as part of the graduation requirements for the 2-Year Professional Program in Information Technology at CEP-CCIT, Fakultas Teknik, Universitas Indonesia.
-Special thanks to [Your Mentor's Name] for their guidance and support throughout this project.
+Special thanks to Listyo Edi Prabowo, S.T.,M.T. for their guidance and support throughout this project.

 ## License